okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

    </div>

-## Account for hash types Okta does not support
+## Account for hash types Okta doesn't support

-You can use the [Okta Password Inline Import Hook](/docs/reference/password-hook/) to import user records with an [unsupported password hash type](/docs/reference/api/users/#hashed-password-object) without needing to reset the user's password.
+You can use the [Okta password inline import hook](/docs/reference/password-hook/) to import user records with an [unsupported password hash type](/docs/reference/api/users/#hashed-password-object) without needing to reset the user's password.
 The first time the user with an unsupported hash tries to sign in to your application, the following flow occurs:

 1. A user tries to sign in to an application.
 1. Okta makes a REST API request to your password validation application.